-Yediyurappa audio clip: Congress to approach SC with 'new evidence' today
+Cong urges SC to take on record audio clip of CM Yediyurappa in MLAs disqualification case

+Congress urges SC to take on record audio clip of CM Yediyurappa in MLAs disqualification case

-New Delhi, Nov 04: The Opposition in Karnataka has decided to approach the Supreme Court with "new evidence" against Chief Minister B S Yediyurappa who admitted that the decision of the 17 JD-S and Congress MLAs to resign, which led to the fall of HD Kumaraswamy-led government in July, was taken by the Central leadership of the BJP.
+New Delhi, Nov 04: The Opposition in Karnataka urged the Supreme Court hearing the MLA disqualification case to take on record a fresh audio clip in which he admitted that the decision of the 17 JD-S and Congress MLAs to resign, which led to the fall of HD Kumaraswamy-led government in July, was taken by the Central leadership of the BJP.

+A bench headed by Justice N V Ramana said it will consult Chief Justice Ranjan Gogoi for constituting the bench tomorrow to consider the fresh material given by the Karnataka Congress.

 A day after a video clip about this surfaced, Congress and JD-S accused the BJP of having misused government agencies for allegedly poaching their MLAs in the state.